misterfish/stick/README.md

 		map, join,
 	} from 'stick-js'

+	import { green, } from 'chalk'

 	const { log, } = console

 	; [1, 2, 3]
 	| map (x => x + 1)
 	| join ('/')
+	| green
 	| sprintf1 ('The answer is %s')
-	| log // outputs 'The answer is 2/3/4'
+	| log // outputs 'The answer is 2/3/4' (colorfully)

 #### ٭ the 'stick' operator

 `a | b` is simply an equivalent way of writing `b (a)`

+A really simple idea, with pretty surprising consequences.

+(What if I really want to do bitwise math, you ask?
+See below).

-    // --- reminder: source files must begin with this header.
+    // --- reminder: source files must begin with this.
 	// --- from here on out we'll omit it in the examples. defineBinaryOperator ('|',  (...args) => pipe         (...args))
 	defineBinaryOperator ('<<', (...args) => compose      (...args))
 	defineBinaryOperator ('>>', (...args) => composeRight (...args))

 	import {
 	  pipe, compose, composeRight,
-	// --- /header

 	  map, join, split,
 	} from 'stick-js'

-	const double = x => x * 2
+	const multiply = x => y => x * y
+	const double = multiply (2)     // or 2 | multiply

 	3 | double                      // 6
 	double (3)                      // 6

-	// --- what if I really want to do bitwise math? ... see below.

-	const multiply = x => y => x * y

-	const b = multiply (4) // b is a function

-	3 | b            // 12
 	3 | multiply (4)                // 12

-	const triple = 3 | multiply
-	4 | triple       // 12

     const capitaliseFirstLetter = x => x[0].toUpperCase () + x.slice (1)